WebDevStudios/wds-headless-core/README.md

 # WDS Headless Core

-Turn WordPress into a Headless CMS.
+The core WordPress plugin for the Next.js WordPress Starter.
 Please see <https://webdevstudios.github.io/nextjs-wordpress-starter/> for more information.

 ## Install